UBC-CS/cpsc330-2023s/docs/course_info.md

 ## Academic concessions

 UBC has a [policy on academic concession](https://senate.ubc.ca/sites/senate.ubc.ca/files/downloads/20190515_V_135_Academic_Concession-Approved.pdf) for cases in which a student may be unable to complete coursework.
 According to this policy, grounds for academic concession can be illness, conflicting responsibilities, or compassionate grounds.
 Examples of compassionate grounds, from the above policy, include "a traumatic event experienced by the student, a family member, or a close friend; an act of sexual assault or other sexual misconduct experienced by the student, a family member, or a close friend; a death in the family or of a close friend."
-If you would like to request an academic concession, please fill out the [academic concession form](https://github.com/UBC-CS/cpsc330/blob/master/docs/ConcessionForm.pdf) and email it to the instructor as soon as possible.
+If you would like to request an academic concession, please fill out the [academic concession form](https://github.com/UBC-CS/cpsc330-2022s/blob/master/docs/ConcessionForm.pdf) and email it to the instructor as soon as possible.
 You may be asked for further documentation.
 The instructor will evaluate the situation and make a decision on whether to grant the concession and, if so, how to proceed.

 ## Midterm

-The midterm exam will take place on **October 28, 2021** during class time.
-The exam is open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.
-The exam will be on Canvas and you will have 75 minutes to complete it.
+The midterm exam will take place on **June 03, 2022** during class time.
+The exam will be on [Canvas](https://canvas.ubc.ca/courses/97562) and you will have 75 minutes to complete it.

 **Missed midterm exam**.
 There is no makeup midterm exam.
 If you miss the midterm exam, or anticipate missing the midterm exam, please see the Academic concessions section above.
 In most cases, if you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.

 ## Final exam

-The final exam will be held during the exam period.
-The exam is likely to be open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.
+The final exam will be held during the exam period (TBD).

 ## Code of conduct